 - Gaps, often uneven, between the floor covering and the skirting boards.

-External Websites We Think Are Worth a Visit
+Underpinning Websites We Think Are Worth a Visit

 This Dail Mail article contains a horror story about a couple losing everything after their home collapsed during underpinning work, even though they carried out due diligence and checked the builder’s history and insurance.

 One of the biggest problems in the UK is unqualified tradespeople taking on projects that are outside of their expertise.
 While Checkatrade, Rated People and The Guild Of Master Craftsmen etc are good places to start your due diligence process, we suggest you also check your tradesperson is a member of a specialist association such as ASUC.
-(Side note: which is best: Checkatrade or Rated People?)
+(Side note: Which is best Checkatrade or Rated People?)

 We also recommend taking out specialist renovation home insurance to protect you during the underpinning work.
 This can be a reassuring backup insurance policy in addition to the liability insurance your builder should have in place.